-This is one of the last remaining World War II pillboxes in Singapore.
-Pillboxes were small concrete fortified structures built as machine gun placements.
-Typically built along the eastern and southern coastlines and complimenting other defences, the pillboxes were positioned at strategic intervals to ensure a continuous, overlapping field of fire and formed an important part of Singapore’s Second World War defence strategy.
-The pillboxes at Labrador Nature Reserve were two of several built to protect the 12 pounder guns located on the nearby hilltop, all facing south.
+These are a couple of the last remaining World War II pillboxes in Singapore.
+Pillboxes are small concrete fortified structures built as machine gun placements.
+The existing pillboxes at Labrador Nature Reserve were two of several built to protect the 12 pounder guns located on the nearby hilltop, all facing south.
+Within the these gun posts were search lights and barbed wires to provide protection for the soldiers manning them.
 Although the two guns have been removed, their positions are still visible by the two large dome-shaped cemented areas.

 The Wall of Brick Cutting at Fort Pasir Panjang refers to the remains of the wall of the old fort.
 Constructed in 1886, the stone-faced sea wall served as the entrance to Fort Pasir Panjang where ammunition and garrison supplies were transported to the fort from a nearby landing pier at Berlayer Point.
 It is over 6 feet high and had 9-foot iron gate spanning the two brick walls.
 Beyond this gate was a 15-foot deep moat that could only be crossed via a 10-foot drawbridge.
 This gate was the only way to get into the fort.

 Built in 1886, the tunnel connects the underground ammunition storerooms to the Gun Emplacement located directly above it.
 The tunnel features an enlarged chamber allowing two way human traffic before splitting into two.
 One leads to the cartridge store room and hoist area and the other leads to the shell store room and hoist area.